 Pro model shoes.
 A personal favorite, they are high-rise shoes available in a few different variations.

 You can find all these shoes and more on Adidas online store and simply order from there.

-It’s better to get all the supplies you need upfront so your project runs smoothly and doesn’t get slowed down.
-Otherwise, you might realize that after you’ve already begun, you require some other things.
+Before you start painting, it’s better to get all the supplies you need upfront to be sure your project runs smoothly and doesn’t get slowed down.
+Otherwise, you might realize that after you’ve already begun, you’re missing some materials.
 For this purpose, we’ve compiled a complete list of all the things you will find a need for in this endeavor.

 - Prep solution.
 This is an absolute necessity, as this removes factory paint or finish, leaving behind a clean surface to which your paint can adhere to.
 It also helps prevent any cracking in the paint, keeps the surface smooth and flexible, and makes the paint last longer.
 For this, you can get Angelus Leather Preparer and Deglazer which removes the previous oily layer and gives it a flat look.
 If you don’t have that, use 100% acetone nail-paint remover.